 We look forward to working with you and speaking at your event.
 For more information, contact your Alloya representative or email email@example.com.

-During this session, we will discuss recent developments for faster and real-time payments, including key strategic and implementation considerations to help your credit union decide what to do next.
+During this session, we will discuss recent developments for faster and real-time payments, including key strategic considerations to help your credit union offer real-time options to your members.
 We will also discuss:

 - The evolving expectations of members